anthx/anthony-carrick-hugo-blog/content/post/thoughts-on-free-time.md

 ## Creative Pursuits

 Creative pursuits like drawing or writing, making music, are one of the more fulfilling ways to spend your own time.
 You get to practise a skill, and gain something at the end that you actually made.
 The human mind seems to like that for some reason if you have your basic needs sorted in life.
 Some creative pursuits can even be transferred to work skills too, like writing or photography.
 For me, writing this blog is about my main creative pursuit these days.
-But I also enjoy other forms of writing,blogging and photography and on occasion.
+But I also enjoy other forms of writing, blogging and photography and on occasion.
 Frustratingly it’s hard to set aside time for creative hobbies in modern society.

 ## Sports